vuejs/vue-router/docs/en/essentials/passing-props.md

 ### Boolean mode

-When props is set to true, the router looks at the component and searches for props with the same name as the route.params.
+When props is set to true, the route.params will be set as the component props.
-When a prop is found and its type is Number, String or not set, the param is passed as prop.

 ### Object mode